JOHNNYMACONNY/ybf-studio/docs/phase5_order_management_completion.md

 ## 🎯 **Phase 5 Overview**

-Phase 5 successfully implemented a comprehensive Order Management system for the AudioServiceApp admin dashboard.
+Phase 5 successfully implemented a comprehensive Order Management system for the YBF Studio admin dashboard.
 This phase built upon the established patterns from previous phases to create a robust system for managing both beat purchases and service orders with full CRUD operations, status tracking, and order history.

 ---